The Scope of Drunk Driving in Arkansas

 • Gather evidence, including photos of the vehicles, the roadway, and any visible injuries, as well as the names and contact information of witnesses.

-• Notify your insurance carrier promptly, but avoid giving a recorded statement until you have consulted with a Fayetteville drunk driving accident attorney from our firm.
+• Notify your insurance carrier promptly, but avoid giving a recorded statement until you have consulted with a drunk driving accident attorney in Fayetteville, AR, from our firm.

 • Reach out to McMath Woods as soon as possible to protect your rights and begin building your case.